 Memorial Park, a beautiful sculpture-filled park, pays homage to people who gave their lives during wars and conflicts around the world.
 Located in downtown Providence, Memorial Park has several statues and plaques celebrating those who fought in the Korean War, World War I and World War II.
 The bronze statue of the Korean War depicts a kneeling soldier fighting off the rain and cold.
 The World War I Memorial, designed by architect Paul Cret in 1929, stands an impressive 150 feet high.
 The World War II Memorial, dedicated in 2007, is not only composed of two walls of veterans' names, but also commemorates how many people from each town in Rhode Island were sent to war.

-Check Blog Providence for the most up-to-date information on the latest happenings around the city.
+Keep visiting Blog Providence for the most up-to-date information on happenings around the city.